Cy Goddard: Detroit City

 On 26 July 2022, Goddard joined second-tier US side Detroit City who compete in the USL Championship.
 He made his debut for the club, coming on as a 84th minute substitute, in a 2–1 win against Colorado Springs Switchbacks on 11 September 2022.
 Having made five appearances for Detroit City, Goddard stayed at the club for the 2023 season.
 However, his first team chance at Detroit City hard to come by, as he made ten appearances for the club.
 It was reported by The Detroit News on 26 June 2023 that Goodard left by mutual consent.

 Odisha

 On 30 August 2023, Goddard returned to the Indian Super League to join Odisha on a one-year deal.

 Goddard made his debut for the club, coming on as a 72nd minute substitute, in a 3–2 loss against FC Goa on 7 October 2023.
 Goddard followed up by assisting each goal in the next two matches against Kerala Blasters and Bengaluru.
 On 27 November 2023, he scored his first goal for Odisha, in a 5–2 win against Mohun Bagan in the AFC Cup.

 Hyderabad

 On 19 September 2024, Goddard was transferred to Hyderabad.

 Lee Man

 On 9 July 2025, Goddard joined Hong Kong Premier League club Lee Man.

 International career

-Born in London to an English father and Japanese mother, Goddard has represented Japan at the under-16 and under-17 levels.
+Goddard was born in England to an English father and a Japanese mother.
+He holds dual-citizenship.
+He has represented Japan at the under-16 and under-17 levels.